Stefano Domenicali: Career

 In October 2014, Domenicali was hired by Audi.
 He was also appointed as head of the FIA's Single-Seater Commission.
 On 15 March 2016 he was appointed CEO at Automobili Lamborghini S.p.A.
 He was replaced by Stephan Winkelmann on 1 December 2020.

 In September 2020, it was announced that Domenicali would replace Chase Carey as CEO of Formula One Group from the 2021 season.

 Domenicali has also defended F1 using Qatar and Saudi Arabia for F1 races, after he was criticised.
-There has been widespread criticisim over the use of slave labour in the Gulf countries.
+There has been widespread criticism over the use of slave labour in Persian Gulf countries.